artmetla/DejaView/docs/concepts/detached-mode.md

-# Running perfetto in detached mode
+# Running dejaview in detached mode

-This document describes the `--detach` and `--attach` advanced operating modes of the `perfetto` cmdline client.
+This document describes the `--detach` and `--attach` advanced operating modes of the `dejaview` cmdline client.

 WARNING: The use of `--detach` and `--attach` is highly discouraged because of the risk of leaking tracing sessions and accidentally leaving tracing on for